romange/blog/content/post/single_threaded_redis.md

 thanks to ScyllaDb design.

 There is another significant benefit for shared-nothing architecture with thread-per-core threading model that is often neglected.
-Any mature database need to perform operations equivalent to Redis `flushdb`, `save`, `load` etc. It also needs to periodically perform resize or compaction of its data structures.
+Any mature database needs to perform operations equivalent to Redis `flushdb`, `save`, `load` etc. It also needs to periodically perform resize or compaction of its data structures.
 With single-threaded architecture it means that a single CPU is involved in processing all this data which makes it a significant bottleneck that reduces database resilience.
-Modern servers, on the other hand, maintain bounded ratio of the CPU count / memory capacity.
+Modern servers, on the other hand, maintain a bounded ratio of CPU vs memory.
 Say, in AWS, `r5` family has 1:8 ratio, `m5` family has 1:4.
-Similarly in GCP `n2` family maintains ratios between 1-8 GB per vcpu.
-The point is that with thread per core model, each thread handles at most `K` GB of workloads, which means that database will stay resilient whether it's 8GB in size or 860 GB monster.
+Similarly, in GCP `n2` family maintains ratios between 1-8 GB per vcpu.
+The point is that with thread-per-core model, each thread handles at most `K` GB of workloads, which means that a database stays resilient whether it's 8GB in size or 860 GB monster.